k2view-academy/K2View-Academy/articles/39_fabric_catalog/08_search_catalog.md

 <img src="images/advanced_search.png" style="zoom:75%;" />

-The advanced search allows to narrow the search results by specifying one of the following parameters:
+The advanced search allows to narrow the search results by specifying one (or more) of the following parameters:

 * Search the selected object type(s) only, for example - fields and datasets.